Kathleen Florence Johnson-Bouillerce Mansour ('80)

 Sabra Russell Clayton ('82)

-Sabra was a Spanish teacher and department head at Antioch H.S. until her retirement in 2005.
+Ms. Clayton was a Spanish teacher and department head at Antioch High School until her retirement in 2005.
 She was a participant at the 1997 and 1999 Eisenhower Summer Workshop for Foreign Language Teachers at TTU.
 She also was a tireless worker for the Tennessee Foreign Language Teaching Association.

 We were greatly saddened to learn of her passing in Spring 2007.
 Her smile could light up a room, and we will miss her as a colleague, strong supporter of foreign languages, and friend.